 Even such an enthusiastic adopter of PPM solutions as me is fully prepared to acknowledge that they don’t make it easy to get information out in easily digestible formats – usually involving some supplementary Excel-based wrangling of the data.
 And once that data is back in Excel?
 It’s often back to the “old” ways of producing and distributing reports to stakeholders.

 Perhaps it’s a lack of inspiration on how to visualise data differently, beyond the standard set of charts and models available in Excel and PowerPoint?
-There are some great resources out there, many also freely accessible.
-As a starting point, check out this list published by the Data Visualisation catalogue; we’ll be discussing what people find particularly useful from this list over in the PMO Break Out Area on Facebook in the coming weeks.
+Check out this list published by the Data Visualisation catalogue, and take a look at the selection of visualisations below that are shown in the vBAR virtual tour video.

 Lots of PMO practitioners have also approached me for advice on getting started with data analytics and visualisations; here’s a link to the article published on the PMO Flashmob website (free registration required to view in full).